Senate approves Ukraine, Israel foreign aid package

 How would the foreign aid package fare in the House?

 Whether the House would take up a Senate-passed foreign aid bill remains to be seen.
-Though House Speaker Mike Johnson was noncommittal last week when asked whether the lower chamber would vote on the bill, he clarified his position on Monday night.
+Though Johnson, the speaker, was noncommittal last week when asked whether the lower chamber would vote on the bill, he clarified his position on Monday night.
 Hours ahead of the vote, he released a statement steeped in criticism about the aid package, while suggesting that the House would not consider the bill.

 "The mandate of national security supplemental legislation was to secure America's own border before sending additional foreign aid around the world," Johnson said in the statement.
 "Now, in the absence of having received any single border policy change from the Senate, the House will have to continue to work its own will on these important matters."